-- Development within The Oaks Commercial Precinct shown in Map 4.1.5 shall address John Street. - 2.
-Development within the John Street Key Site shown in Map 4.1.5 shall be exempted from providing car parking under Part 3 of this plan. - 3.
-Development within the John Street Key Site shown in Map 4.1.5 shall not provide vehicular access from John Street but shall instead utilise the rear laneway. - 4.
-Commercial buildings within the John Street Key Site shown in Map 4.1.5 shall be sited with a setback no greater than 1 metre from any boundary of the site with John Street. - 5.
+- Development within The Oaks Commercial Precinct shown in Map 4.1.6 shall address John Street. - 2.
+A reduced amount of car parking required under Part 2 of this volume may be considered for development within the John Street key site shown in map 4.1.6 based on the substantial amount of off street car parking provided on the opposite side of John Street.
+This reduction will be considered for customer car parking only excluding any disabled car parking required for the development. - 3.
+Development within the John Street Key Site shown in Map 4.1.6 shall not provide vehicular access from John Street but shall instead utilise the rear laneway. - 4.
+Commercial buildings within the John Street Key Site shown in Map 4.1.6 shall be sited with a setback no greater than 1 metre from any boundary of the site with John Street. - 5.
 Commercial buildings referred to in Control 3 shall provide an awning from the façade of any building to John Street that shall extend from the building façade to a point 0.8 metres from the edge of the road pavement.
 Such awnings shall be provided with heritage themed posts.

-4.7 Thirlmere
+4.8 Thirlmere

-1. To ensure commercial and community development contributes to the character and amenity of Thirlmere.
+To ensure commercial and community development contributes to the character and amenity of Thirlmere.

-- 1. Commercial buildings within the Thirlmere Commercial Precinct shown in Map 4.1.6 shall be sited with a setback no greater than 1 metre from any boundary of the site with Oaks Road. - Commercial buildings referred to in Control 1 shall provide an awning from the façade of any building to Oaks Road that shall extend from the building façade to a point 0.8 metres from the edge of the road pavement.
-Such awnings shall be designed in a similar style to the awnings of the Thirlmere Inn located on the Thirlmere Inn Key Site shown in Map 4.1.6. - 3.
+- 1. Commercial buildings within the Thirlmere Commercial Precinct shown in Map 4.1.7 shall be sited with a setback no greater than 1 metre from any boundary of the site with Oaks Road. - 2.
+Commercial buildings referred to in Control 1 shall provide an awning from the façade of any building to Oaks Road that shall extend from the building façade to a point 0.8 metres from the edge of the road pavement.
+Such awnings shall be designed in a similar style to the awnings of the Thirlmere Inn located on the Thirlmere Inn Key Site shown in Map 4.1.7. - 3.
 Council has an adopted strategy to deliver more public car parking in Thirlmere.
-Proponents may, in lieu of providing some or all of the car parking in accordance with Part 3 of this plan, make contribution towards the provision of such parking through dedication of particular lands and through financial contributions as part of a Voluntary Planning Agreement.
+Proponents may, in lieu of providing some or all of the car parking in accordance with Part 2 of this volume, make contribution towards the provision of such parking through dedication of particular lands and through financial contributions as part of a Voluntary Planning Agreement.

-4.8 Warragamba and Silverdale
+4.9 Warragamba and Silverdale

-- To ensure commercial and community development contributes to the character and amenity of Warragamba. - 2.
+- 1. To ensure commercial and community development contributes to the character and amenity of Warragamba. - 2.
 To ensure location appropriate amounts of car parking are provided.

-1. Development within the Warragamba Commercial precinct shown in Map 4.1.7 shall be limited to one (1) storey in height.

-- 2. The Warragamba Commercial Precinct has access to an unusually large amount of on street car parking.
-For this reason development within this precinct shall be credited one (1) parking space per 300m2 of site area (that is the area of the registered allotment of land). - 3.
-Development within the Warragamba Commercial Key Site shown in Map 4.1.7 shall be exempted from providing patron car parking under Part 3 of this plan.
+- 1. Development within the Warragamba Commercial precinct shown in Map 4.1.8 shall be limited to one (1) storey in height. - 2.
+The Warragamba Commercial Precinct has access to an unusually large amount of on street car parking.
+For this reason, development within this precinct shall be credited one (1) parking space per 300m2 of site area (that is the area of the registered allotment of land). - 3.
+Development within the Warragamba Commercial Key Site shown in Map 4.1.8 shall be exempted from providing patron car parking under Part 2 of this volume.
 Staff parking is to be provided and shall be accessed from the rear laneway only. - 4.
-The Silverdale Key Site shown in Map 4.1.7 is isolated from supporting population and is, therefore, more car dependent than the other commercial centres.
-For this reason development within this site shall provide car parking at a rate of 150% the amount otherwise required under part 3 of this plan.
+The Silverdale Key Site shown in Map 4.1.8 is isolated from a supporting population and is, therefore, more car dependent than the other commercial centres.
+For this reason, development within this site shall provide car parking at a rate of 150% the amount otherwise required under part 2 of this volume.